Vishvanath-Patil/FinTech-Things/FinTech_architecture.md

 ---

 ### **Callbacks Flow**
-- **Receiver Callback:** From Receive Partner → TerraPay with status (SUCCESS/FAILURE)
+- **Receiver Callback:** From Receive Partner → FinTech with status (SUCCESS/FAILURE)
-- **Sender Callback:** From TerraPay → Send Partner to update sender about transaction status
+- **Sender Callback:** From FinTech → Send Partner to update sender about transaction status

 ---